CoralCoralCoralCoral/documentation/sprints/sprint_5/backlog.md

 -   Update statistics page every day
 -   Create component to navigate between jurisdictions

-## Completed Backlog Tasks
--  Make user stories for sprint 5
--  Make uses case for user stories in sprint 5
--  Create CI pipeline (simulation-engine)
--  Create CI pipeline (api-server)
--  Update statistics page every day
--  Create a process to simulate testing of agents in health care spaces
--  Create component to navigate between jurisdictions
--  Create a transmitter that will publish daily data yielded by surveillance processes to the metrics-exchange
--  Add websocket creation and connection capability
--  Add tests for use cases in week 4
--  Add tests for use cases in week 5
--  Produce aggregate metrics per jurisdiction

 ## New Backlog Tasks
 -  Add tests for use cases in week 1
 -  Add tests for use cases in week 2